 Trinidad and Tobago Tax

 Residents pay no taxes on their first $72,000 of income.
 Thereafter, the Trinidad and Tobago income tax rate is 25% on the first million dollars of chargeable income and 30% on any income exceeding a million dollars.
-However, businesses are required to withhold payroll tax from employees’ paychecks.
+However, companies are required to withhold payroll tax from employees’ paychecks.

 The corporate tax rate is generally 30% on chargeable profits, though some banks and petrochemical companies are subject to a corporate tax rate of 35%.
 Additionally, a business levy is assessed at a rate of 0.6% of revenue.
 A business must pay whichever is higher, the corporation tax or the business levy.